offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

     5'                  genome1              3'                 5'                          genome2                            3'
    ```

    The breakpoint graph_GR for the above two genomes is basically just a merge of the above diagrams.
-The set of synteny blocks shard between both genomes (A, B, C, and D) become dashed edges where each edge's...
+The set of synteny blocks shared between both genomes (A, B, C, and D) become dashed edges where each edge's...

     * arrow end is a tail node (t suffix).
     * non-arrow end is a head node (h suffix).